Will learning how to drive become an obsolete skill?

 The car will be a place to measure vital signs passively and store our data in clouds.
 Then it will either notify the patient if there is something wrong or keep a finger on our pulse on the long-term.

 German car manufacturer, Mercedes thinks the future involves driverless cars acting as personal assistants of the owners.
 They also believe such vehicles must incorporate health sensors.
 Mercedes-Benz salesman Rob Tinkham described how one of their cars can already tell if the driver has become too tired to drive.
-He added that the seat belt, the steering wheel or practically anything the driver might touch, can be used as a biometric sensor as a biometric sensor to gain information about the driver.
+He added that the seat belt, the steering wheel or practically anything the driver might touch, can be used as a biometric sensor to gain information about the driver.
 It could help detect a drop in blood sugar or an imminent heart attack.
 This information will become increasingly valuable as the population continues to age.

 Also, living an unhealthy life will become a luxury.
 Insurance companies will catch every bad decision affecting our health with the obtained huge amount of data sets analysed by AI such as IBM Watson.
 I believe that driving a traditional car will be possible, but insurance companies will put a high price on them.
 Compared to driverless cars, which never have an accident and notify their users about every health-related occurrence, driving a vehicle will count as sumptuous.